Characters of the Marvel Cinematic Universe: M–Z: Phastos

-Todd Phelps
+Todd Phelps / HulkKing

 Todd Phelps (portrayed by Jon Bass), also known by his online username "HulkKing", is a billionaire and the founder and leader of Intelligencia.
 He made plans to obtain She-Hulk's DNA through different minions.
 During the confrontation at a seminar hosted by Abomination, Phelps injected himself with the DNA and became a Hulk as Titania and Hulk also showed up.
 The transformation was undone when She-Hulk filed a complaint about it and her cousin's unexplained appearance to K.E.V.I.N.
 Todd and those involved are arrested as She-Hulk plans to see Todd in court.